Making cars and politics

 What are some of the discussions the Big 3 should have with President Bush?

-We all know about the legacy costs.
+We all know about legacy costs.
 Each car manufactured by the Big 3 has an additional $1,000 – $1,500 because of health care costs.
 The Manufacturers are not asking for a health aid package for the auto nation, but a health reform for the nation.
 The Big 3 have about the same retirement program as the U.S. government has for their retired military.
-In fact, the second largest employer in Michigan used to be the military and some from that era have said that all General Motors was doing was matching the benefit’s of their competition.
+In fact, the second largest employer in Michigan used to be the military and some from that era have said that all General Motors was doing was matching the benefits of their competition.

 Health care is, inherently, a national problem that needs to be looked at as a national problem.
 Pensions are a national issue as well.
 The Pension Benefit Guaranty Corporation (PBGC), a federal corporation created under the Employee Retirement Income Security Act of 1974 (ERISA), requires every company that has a pension plan to pay $30 per person per year as insurance premiums.
-Its one of the reasons that companies such as Hewlett-Packard and Verizon have frozen their pensions and are going to 401Ks.
+It’s one of the reasons that companies such as Hewlett-Packard and Verizon have frozen their pensions and are going to 401Ks.
 General Motors has 700,000 employees in their retirement plan and they will pay $21M per year for their coverage.
 Congress has effectively implemented another corporate tax on businesses.

 The Times article quoted Gritton as saying, “We want to avoid commitments when we have no control over their costs,” said Pete Gritton, the head of human resources for Toyotas United States manufacturing operations.
-“We cant build in things in such a way that we wont be able to keep our commitments later.”
+“We cant build in things in such a way that we won’t be able to keep our commitments later.”
 Toyota is right on a financial level and the workers that retire from Toyota will be picking up a larger share of their retirement and health costs than the Big 3, as well as paying part of their premiums.
 In Japan, and other countries, the government has socialized medicine and pension plans for retired individuals.

-The Big 3 are touting ethanol as the way to save America.
+The Big 3 are touting ethanol as a way to save America.
 The dollar declined further last week and Wall Street took a beating, noting the cash liquidity shortage.
 E85 would keep 85 percent of the money spent on foreign gasoline in the United States.
 That would be around $700,000,000 a DAY.
-They need the oil companies to comply.
-In fact, they need the oil companies to do more than just comply.
+They need oil companies to comply.
+In fact, they need oil companies to do more than just comply.
 Right now, according to the Department of Energy,

 Fords Vice President Sue Cischke, environmental and safety engineering, joined Members of Congress to promote bipartisan legislation that would offer a reimbursement of up to $30,000 to gas station owners who convert their pumps to renewable fuels.

-The Alternative Energy Refueling System Act of 2006 (S. 2614)”and it’s companion measure in the House–would provide incentives for gas station owners across the country to convert their pumps, giving consumers greater opportunities to opt for cleaner, renewable fuels such as those containing ethanol, compressed natural gas or bio-diesel, in an effort to reduce our nations dependence on foreign oil.
+The Alternative Energy Refueling System Act of 2006 (S. 2614) and it’s companion measure in the House–would provide incentives for gas station owners across the country to convert their pumps, giving consumers greater opportunities to opt for cleaner, renewable fuels such as those containing ethanol, compressed natural gas or bio-diesel, in an effort to reduce our nations dependence on foreign oil.

 Hybrids are great and next year General Motors, Daimler Chrysler and BMW will be bringing out their two-mode hybrid.
 Ford already has hybrids on the market, as does Toyota.
 But hybrids just allow us to go further on a tank of gas.
 Look at the sprawl of suburbia and you will know that we are traveling more than ever before.
 CAFE was legislation that was put into place to reduce our dependence on foreign oil.
 Raising the miles per gallon of a vehicle does not do that.
 Raising the price of gas, or finding alternative fuels to transport us does do that.
-Since Toyota is the biggest competitor for hybrids it would make sense that the Big 3 does not want to talk about future product in front of their main competitor.
+Since Toyota is the biggest competitor for hybrids it would make sense that the Big 3 does not want to talk about a future product in front of its main competitor.
 Nissan is the only Asian company to have a flex-fuel vehicle; the Nissan Titan.
 Expect ethanol hybrids to show up within two years.
 Not necessarily from an Asian company.